-Moving to a new email provider is sort of like changing your domain name and losing your Google rankings for SEO.
-It doesn't always happen, but you may see a drop in deliverability.
+Moving to a new email provider is like changing your domain name and losing your Google rankings for SEO.
+It only sometimes happens, but you may see a drop in deliverability.
 There are steps you can take to ease this transition with link redirects, but the reputation you had previously established with your old domain name will need to be rebuilt.

-Following the suggestions in the article, you can re-establish your sender reputation and your engagement should return to normal quickly.
+Following the suggestions in the article, you'll be able to re-establish your sender reputation, and your engagement should return to normal quickly.
 Most companies find that, following the steps in this guide, their deliverability is as good, or even better, with ActiveCampaign.

 Temporarily Lower Open Rates